v3dqnt/VAL-Settings/README.md

    - Open It
    - Find Where It Is Written `_GLOBAL_DRIVER_PROFILE (Base Profile)`
    - Click On It, Delete It And Search Valorant
-   - In The Searches Click On Valorant And Apply Changes
+   - In The Searches Click On Valorant And Then On The Right Click On Apply Changes